-For years skin specialists have been recommending patients ablative techniques such as Dermabrasion and Chemical Peeling for improving appearance of unsightly acne scars.
-For some people these traditional techniques did work very well, but for others they were simply not that effective.
+For years skin specialists have been recommending patients ablative techniques such as Dermabrasion and Chemical Peeling for improving the appearance of unsightly acne scars.
+For some people, these traditional techniques did work very well, but for others, they were simply not that effective.

 In this scenario, laser treatment for acne scars came as a big relief for a vast majority of acne sufferers.
 It not only helps break down the hard scar tissues in an effective and painless way but also promotes collagen production under scars, thereby speeding up the healing process.